OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Infrastructure Overview

-As a summary we will be deploying:
+As a summary, we will be deploying:

 * 4 x Azure Web Apps (1 for Development, 1 for Test and 2 for Production)
 * 1 x SQL Server for all environments